An-dz/simutrans/readme.md

   You can choose the latest version
 - Any Windows 10 SDK
   Works on Windows 7 and 8
 - C++ Core Features
-  Can also be named as Main Resources
+  May also be named as C++ Main Resources depending on your language
-- Re distributable package
+- Re-distributable package
   Needed to run but not required if you already have it installed

 Or you can choose the _Game Development with C++_ workload, though it